coetry/digitalpsychology.io/src/pages/commitment-consistency/index.md

 ### Cross-selling
 Remember that smartphone you checked out online?
 The store may have recommended a screen protector or case to go along with your phone.
 That's cross-selling.
 When we decide to buy something, we're more inclined to buy additional accessories as we want to justify our initial decision and to remain consistent with it.
+Amazon, for example, attributes up to [35% of its revenue](http://www.the-future-of-commerce.com/2013/10/14/ecommerce-cross-sell-up-sell/) to cross-selling.

 ![](07-cross-selling.png)